ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   at the end of the test. *(René Schwaiger)*
 - The [Shell Recorder](https://master.libelektra.org/tests/shell/shell_recorder) now properly unmounts any additional mountpoints created during a test. *(René Schwaiger)*
-- The documentation for `kdb` and `kdb set` now mention the `--` option to stop option processing.
-This is useful for setting negative values among other things. *(Klemens Böswirth)*
 - Plugins added with the flag `SHARED_ONLY` no longer get tested in the script `check_kdb_internal_check.sh` if executed with kdb-full or kdb-static. *(Armin Wurzinger)*
 - Add `compare_regex_to_line_files` which allows to compare a file made of regex patterns to be compared with a text file line by line.